U.S. Northeast digs out from blizzard, tornado strikes in South

 In Rutland, Vermont, the snow helped solve a crime, said Rutland police Sergeant James Tarbell.
 After a burglar alarm went off at a gas station in the small hours of the morning, police found a broken window and discovered someone had stolen cartons of cigarettes, said Tarbell.

-A trail of footprints in the snow led the police to a nearby street, where they found a 42-year old man shovelling snow.
+A trail of footprints in the snow led the police to a nearby street, where they found a 42-year old man shoveling snow.

-"It was an ungodly hour to be shovelling snow," Tarbell said.
+"It was an ungodly hour to be shoveling snow," Tarbell said.
 Police arrested the man and found A duffel bag full of cigarettes on the front porch of the house.

 (Additional reporting by Brendan O'Brien in Wisconsin, Tim McLaughlin and Scott Malone in Boston, Kevin Gray in Miami, Ellen Wulfhorst, Edith Honan and Chris Francescani in New York, Ian Simpson in Washington, Jason McLure in Maine, Dan Burns in Connecticut and Zach Howard in Massachusetts; Writing by David Bailey; Editing by Corrie MacLaggan, Philip Barbara and Christopher Wilson)